decentespresso/de1app/documentation/decent_user_interface.md

 >**-plus_minus**  _true_or_false_

 > >Whether to show (default) or hide the plus and minus on the line extremes.
+Tapping the plus or minus symbols increases/reduces the variable value by  _smallincrement_ .
+Tapping them fast three times increases/reduces the variable value by  _bigincrement_ .

 >**-default**  _number_